Skin Deep (Once Upon a Time): Production

 "Skin Deep" was written by consulting producer Jane Espenson, while 24 veteran, Milan Cheylov, directed the installment.
 Knowing that they were going to recreate the story of "Beauty and the Beast", series co-creators Edward Kitsis and Adam Horowitz wanted its heroine, Belle, "to exude intelligence and strength and be someone you would immediately love," which led them to approach Emilie de Ravin.
 Her casting was announced in November 2011.
 The actress agreed after reading the script, believing that the character was "very courageous" with a playful side that would endear her to Rumpelstiltskin.
 During their casting meeting, Kitsis and Horowitz told de Ravin that Belle is defined as a strong intelligent woman in a world that disapproves of those characteristics, and that de Ravin was going to be "tak[ing] the icon of Belle and mak[ing] her a woman."

 Espenson said that this was one of their most love-centered episodes; when they realized it was going to be airing near Valentine's Day, they decided to "lean into" this theme.
 Unusually for Once Upon a Time, the theme of this episode changed during the writing process.
 It was initially meant to center on Rumpelstiltskin choosing power over love.
-However, as Espenson went through drafts and discussed them with others, she decided that Rumpelstiltskin might think he is choosing power over love, but in reality his actions are motivated by a belief that he is worthy of love at all.
+However, as Espenson went through drafts and discussed them with others, she decided that Rumpelstiltskin might think he is choosing power over love, but in reality his actions are motivated by a belief that he is not worthy of love at all.
 In the interest of time, Espenson was forced to edit out many plot points, including a failed escape attempt by Belle.
 Despite this, she sought to trim down more time from the Storybrooke scenes and "preserve as much as we could of the fairy tale side," as the Belle-Rumpelstiltskin relationship was a love story that needed time to grow in order to be believable.

 De Ravin was a fan of the series before being cast and was happy to be able to view the costumes up close, describing her character's gold dress as "absolutely stunning."
 The casting of her former suitor, Gaston, was announced in December 2011 with Psych actor Sage Brocklebank.
 De Ravin described the episode's version of Gaston as "maybe not as cocky as the animation [version of him], but it’s funny."
 Rumpelstiltskin's castle was shot almost entirely on greenscreen, with only a few real props being used.
 It was de Ravin's first time working with this technology, which caused her to become "quite nervous."
 The physical props helped her with the scenes, and "they ha[d] a fantastic set up of a couple of monitors that you can see a markup of basically how it’s going to look."

 The episode was included in Reawakened: A Once Upon a Time Tale – a novelization of the first season – which was published by Hyperion Books in 2013.